United States Capitol revolutionary war and beyond header United States Capitol

 • Did you know that Wolfgang Amadeus Mozart wrote a piece specifically for the "glass armonica," an instrument created by Benjamin Franklin?

-Read about these and more interesting Facts about Benjamin Franklin here!
+Read about these and more interesting Facts about Benjamin Franklin here and find even more at our Ben Franklin Facts part 2 page!

 Samuel Adams Facts